Jgoodall13/words-redux/README.md

+#Simple Redux

+##Technologies
+React & Redux

-This project was is something I came up with to demonstrate how to use redux with react.
+This project is a simple demonstration on how to add Redux to a React project.